All Products

 • Direction of change: You can change the storage redundancy type only from LRS to ZRS.
 You cannot change the storage redundancy type from ZRS to LRS.

 • Time required for the change: The time required to change the storage redundancy type of a bucket varies with factors such as the data size, number of objects, and number of parts in the bucket.
 If a bucket contains a large number of parts, we recommend that you configure a lifecycle rule to delete parts before you change the storage redundancy type.
 Otherwise, the time required for the change may increase significantly.
-For more information about how to delete parts, see Overview.
+For more information about how to delete parts, see Lifecycle.

 • Fees incurred: You are not charged for changing the storage redundancy type.
 However, you are charged storage fees based on ZRS instead of LRS after the storage redundancy type is changed.
 The unit price of ZRS is higher than that of LRS.
 For more information, visit the OSS pricing page.